 Yet the root cause of acne usually boils down to hormones, whether the influx of hormones during one’s teenage years, or the roller coaster of hormones before, during, and after menopause.
 Additionally, both stress and diet affect our hormones, so no one is really immune, whatever their age!

 The more severe the type of pimples, the more likely they will need to be addressed by significant diet and/or lifestyle changes.
 I’m thinking of women with PCOS who in particular struggle with acne.
-Here is my interview with Lily Nichols, R.N., where we discuss how to treat PCOS and alleviate its symptoms, including acne.
+Here is my interview with Dr. Garrett Smith, where we discuss how to balance hormones naturally.
+And here’s another interview with Dr. Smith where we discuss skin conditions (like acne, eczema, psoriasis, and more) in particular.

 The following natural acne treatments really work, but they are no replacement for healing from the inside out with diet and lifestyle!